 Kazakhstan is the ninth-largest country on Earth.
 It stretches 3,000 kilometers from its western border near the Caspian Sea to its eastern border with China.
 Geographically, it spans territory equivalent to five or six timezone widths.
-In practice, it uses two.
+In practice, it now uses one.

-The western portion, including the Atyrau and Mangystau regions on the Caspian coast, runs at UTC+5.
-Everything else, which is most of the country, including the commercial capital Almaty and the administrative capital Astana (formerly Nursultan, formerly Astana), runs at UTC+6.
+Kazakhstan moved to a single timezone, UTC+5, across the entire country on March 1, 2024, via a government decree signed January 19, 2024.
+The previous system — UTC+5 for the western regions including the Atyrau and Mangystau regions on the Caspian coast, UTC+6 for the rest of the country including the commercial capital Almaty and the administrative capital Astana — was abolished.
 No daylight saving time.
 No seasonal adjustments.

 Moving the capital, keeping the clock